tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-horizen-eon/eth_getcode.md

 ### Overview

-The `eth_getCode` method is part of the Haqq JSON-RPC API, which allows users to interact with the Haqq blockchain.
+The `eth_getCode` method is part of the JSON-RPC API, which allows users to interact with the blockchain.
 This method is specifically used to retrieve the contract code (bytecode) of an account at a specific block number.
 It is helpful when developers need to examine the bytecode of a deployed contract or validate that the contract code on the blockchain matches the intended code.

 Use cases for this method could include: